rē•spin Your Way of Life:

 An Exclusive Interview with Halle Berry

-From her 90s debut as 'Vivian' in Jungle Fever, to her part as 'Sofia' in John Wick: Chapter 3 - Parabellum, her Hollywood roles aptly depict her as a woman playing by her own rules.
-As the creator of her wellness platform, rē•spin, and with the launch of her debut activewear collection, Berry is determined to inspire other women to live by their own rules.
+A quick glance at Halle Berry’s illustrious career makes it clear that she’s always had a flair for transformation.
+From her 90s debut as 'Vivian' in Jungle Fever, to her part as 'Sofia' in John Wick: Chapter 3 - Parabellum, her assorted Hollywood roles have depicted her as a woman playing by her own rules.
+And as the creator of her wellness platform, rē•spin, she's determined to inspire other women to live by their own rules too.

 Below, the Academy Award-winner shares the lessons that have transformed her approach to health, wellness, fitness, and life over the years.